There are so many fun things to do in London this spring!

 St. Paul’s Cathedral is the place where we actually understood the meaning of “London in bloom“.

-As soon as we exited the tube station, we were welcomed by colorful patches of yellow daffodils.
+As soon as we walked out of the tube station, we were welcomed by colorful patches of yellow daffodils.
 Which I also have at home and their scent always means “springtime” to me.

 Walking towards the most famous famous Cathedral in London, you’ll find a few tall trees at its back: they can be the perfect frame if you’re looking for shots of the iconic dome.